 - Another example involving Widowmaker in one of the comics; Ana was surprised to see that Amelie was still alive and working with Talon, giving the latter enough time to retaliate and shoot Ana in the eye.
 This event is what forced Amari to fake her death for a couple of years.

 - At the end of NieR: Automata, specifically in Ending D, A2 outfights 9S and maneuvers into a position to kill him until she remembers 2B's Dying Wish to take care of 9S.
-This gives 9S the small window he needs to kill A2 although, in doing so, he accidentally impales himself on Virtuous Contract.
+This gives 9S the small window he needs to kill A2 although, in doing so, he accidentally impales himself on her sword when they fall over.

 - In the Darkwing Duck episode "Time and Punishment", Dark Warrior Duck (a Bad Future version of Darkwing who went Knight Templar) encroaches on Gosalyn, ranting about her "delinquent" tendencies, and aims a gun at her.
 However, he can't bring himself to shoot his beloved daughter, and while he's frozen in position, Launchpad sneaks up on him and knocks him out with a frying pan, thus keeping him from preventing her from returning to the past.